api-scout/api-scout/docs/Attributes/GetCollection.md

 - `name` is the unique name your route need to have
 - `class` can also be a string and non class-string, this is the section of your api documentation

-Your DummyQueryInput and DummyCollectionOutput will automatically be mapped.
+Your DummyQueryInput and DummyCollectionOutput classes will automatically be mapped.
 But you could override those or add more information using the following parameters

 ```php